Pylons/pyramid/docs/tutorials/bfgwiki/basiclayout.rst

 ---------------------------------

-:mod:`repoze.bfg` often uses the word *model* when talking about content resources arranged in a hierarchical *model graph*.
+:mod:`repoze.bfg` often uses the word *model* when talking about content resources arranged in a hierarchical *object graph*.
 The ``models.py`` file is where the ``bfg_zodb`` Paster template put the classes that implement our models.